Chongryon: American student exchange program

+Tensions with Japan, legal issues and illegal activities

-For a long time, Chongryon enjoyed unofficial immunity from searches and investigations, partly out of respect for its role as North Korea's de facto embassy, and partly due to its power as a political pressure group.
-However, escalating tensions between Japan and North Korea over a number of issues, namely its nuclear weapons programme and its abduction of Japanese nationals has led to a resurgence of public animosity against Chongryon due to its active support of the Pyongyang regime.
-Acts which Chongryon officials are suspected of include illicit transfer of funds to North Korea, espionage, and smuggling of technology and missile parts.
+For a long time, Chongryon enjoyed unofficial immunity from searches and investigations, partly out of respect for its role as North Korea's de facto embassy, and partly due to its power as an ethnic political pressure group.
+However, escalating tensions between Japan and North Korea over a number of issues, namely its nuclear weapons programme, firing of missiles over Japan and abduction of Japanese nationals has led to protests and public animosity against Chongryon due to its active support of the Pyongyang regime.
+Acts which Chongryon officials are suspected of include illicit transfer of funds to North Korea, drug smuggling, espionage, and the smuggling of electronics and missile parts.
+The Chongryon has been described by the Washington Post as a "very effective sanctions-busting enterprise".
+Its wide variety of businesses, including banks and pachinko parlors, are used to generate funds for the North Korean government.

+Kim Kil-uk, a former head of a Chongryon school in Osaka, is suspected of being involved in the 1980s kidnapping of Japanese citizens.
+Kim, who fled to North Korea, remains on Interpol’s wanted list.
+In March 2006, Osaka police raided six facilities, including the North Korean Chamber of Commerce, in an investigation into the circumstances surrounding the June 1980 disappearance of one of the abductees, Tadaaki Hara.
+All six facilities were linked to Chongryon.

-Since allegations of Pyongyang's nuclear weapons programme first surfaced in the early 1990s, Chongryon has frequently reported being targeted by hate mail, malicious phone calls, and numerous incidents.
+Since allegations of Pyongyang's nuclear weapons programme first surfaced in the early 1990s, Chongryon has frequently reported being targeted by hate mail and malicious phone calls, as well as numerous other incidents.
 Chongryon facilities have also frequently been sites of protests by Japanese right-wing groups.
-There have been numerous incidents of students of Chongryon schools, identifiable by their uniforms based on traditional Korean costumes, suffering verbal abuse.
-Furthermore, around May and June 1994 there was a series of physical assaults on Chongryon students in which their uniforms were cut; this was reported heavily in the Japanese media and triggered a Ministry of Justice investigation.
-The investigation determined that the students had cut their own uniforms.
+There have been numerous incidents of students of Chongryon schools, identifiable by their uniforms based on traditional Korean clothing, suffering verbal abuse.
+Furthermore, around May and June 1994 there was a series of physical assaults on Chongryon students in which their uniforms were cut.
 In 1998, a petrol bomb was thrown at Chongryon's headquarters in Tokyo, causing minor damage.
 In June 2003, a shot was fired into a Chongryon warehouse in Niigata, hitting cargo waiting to be loaded onto Mangyongbong-92.
 In October 2006 in the aftermath of North Korea's first nuclear test, a suspected arson attack damaged a bamboo grove inside Chongryon's school in Mito.
-A 15-year-old female student was pelted with eggs at the school the same day.
+The Zaitokukai received criticism from a District Court for harassing Chongryon-affiliated schoolchildren.